-As outlined in Volume 1, Chapter 5 - Renewals Annuity:
+As outlined in Volume 1, Chapter 5: Renewals Annuity:

-- (a) a cost saving of 4% is to apply to past renewals, consistent with the Authority's approach to SunWater, for the period 2006-08 when SunWater operated the now Seqwater assets; - (b) as Seqwater has been unable to substantiate past renewals expenditure during its first year of operating the former SunWater schemes (2008-09), renewals expenditure in that year has been reduced to zero; and - (c) all renewals expenditure 2009 to 2013 is to be accepted, unadjusted.
+- (a) a cost saving of 4% is to apply to past renewals, consistent with the Authority's approach to SunWater, for the period 2006-08 when SunWater operated the now Sequater assets; - (b) as Seqwater has been unable to substantiate past renewals expenditure during its first year of operating the former SunWater schemes (2008-09), renewals expenditure in that year has been reduced to zero, with the exception of provision of \$29,070 for Moogerah Dam expenditure; and - (c) all renewals expenditure 2009 to 2013 is to be accepted, unadjusted.

-Based on this approach, the Authority recommends that past renewals expenditure be adjusted as shown in Table 4.5.
+Based on this approach, the Authority recommended that past renewals expenditure be adjusted as shown in Table 4.5.